H3llKa1ser/B00t2R00t/README.md

 And many more!!!

+#### For any scripts inside this repository, better check them out via GitHub instead of Gitbook (scripts are not visible in gitbook)!

 # DISCLAIMER!

 #### Usage of this knowledge is SOLELY the user's responsibility and the author of this playbook has no liability for their actions.
 Use it at your own discretion.